Everett Farmer

-Everett Farmer (1902 in Shelburne, Nova Scotia – December 11 or 14 or 15, 1937 in Shelburne) was the last person in Nova Scotia to be executed.
+Everett Farmer (1902 in Shelburne, Nova Scotia – December 15, 1937 in Shelburne) was the last person in Nova Scotia to be executed.

 Background

 On the evening of August 1, 1937, Farmer shot and killed his half-brother Zachariah, then walked into town and turned himself in to police.
 Farmer said that the killing had been in self-defence, claiming that after a drunken argument, Zachariah had refused to leave Farmer's home, and had threatened to kill him.

 Since Farmer was unable to afford legal representation, and the province of Nova Scotia had no legal aid system at the time, Vincent Pottier was appointed to represent Farmer free of charge.

 The trial began on September 28, 1937, with Justice William F. Carroll presiding.

 At the conclusion of the trial, the jury deliberated for less than two hours before finding Farmer guilty.

-In December of that year, Farmer was hanged from a gallows that had been constructed in the Shelburne County Courthouse where his trial had taken place.
+On December 15, 1937, Farmer was hanged from a gallows that had been constructed in the Shelburne County Courthouse where his trial had taken place.